 - 1. Employees represented by a collective bargaining agreement (CBA).
 Respective pay increases will be negotiated separately through the CBA. - 2.
 Employees currently under a performance improvement plan. - 3.
 Employees with performance which does not meet the institutional standard of performance in their most recent performance evaluation. - 4.
-Employees who have not completed required campus compliance training.
+Employees who have not completed required campus compliance training for which they have been assigned.
 A full list of required trainings can be found on the Required Online Training website. - 5.
 Faculty, Academic Staff, and Limited employees without a current Outside Activities Report (OAR) form on file. - 6.
 Supervisors who do not have up to date, documented performance evaluations on file and submitted OAR forms approved for all direct reports.